NOT Alvin and the Chipmunks: 10 Facts You May Not Know about the Real Rodents

 - In autumn, chipmunks gather seeds and other foods for storage as a supply of winter food.
 Some species keep food in their burrows, which can be more than 10 feet in length.

 - Alvin and the Chipmunks are now 53 years old.
 Wild chipmunks, on average, live two to three years; captive specimens have lasted eight.

 Chipmunks hibernate in winter, but they don’t sleep all the way through the season.
 They retreat to their burrows but wake every few days, raise their body temperatures to normal, feed on stored food rather than fat reserves, and urinate and defecate.

 When chipmunks are in the deep sleep phase of hibernation, they may be very difficult to arouse.
 Their heart rate declines from about 350 beats per minute to perhaps 4.
 Body temperature may drop from 94 degrees F to whatever the temperature of the burrow—as cold as 40 degrees F.

 A new study has found that as winter temperature heats up because of global warming, chipmunks in warmed areas become less likely to hibernate in the coldest months.
 The research indicates that chipmunks that follow normal hibernation procedures enjoy a survival rate through winter of about 87 percent, while those that remain active because of warm winter weather are almost certain to die by spring.
 The scientist who made this discovery, Craig Frank of Fordham University, fears that this evidence could suggest dire

 results for other hibernating species as climate warms.

 NOTE: All photos accompanying this blog were donated by entrants of the annual National Wildlife Federation Photo Contest.
-You can see the 2011 winners in Photo Zone.
+You can see the past winners in Photo Zone.